christianbentz/PaleoSigns/README.md

 # UpperPalCombinatorics

-This repository contains data and code to work on the statistical properties of Upper Paleolithic geometric signs.
+This repository contains data and code to work on the statistical properties of Upper Paleolithic geometric signs of the Swabian Aurignacian.

 ## Data

 - signBase: Codings for geometric signs on Upper Paleolithic objects are given as csv file in data/signBase/.
-- nalafi: Comparative sample of diverse languages and other symbol systems are given in data/nalafi_signs/.
+- TeDDi: Comparative sample of diverse languages and other symbol systems are given in data/TeDDi/.
+- Proto-Cuneiform: Samples of transliterated sign strings of proto-cuneiform periods is given in data/CDLI/.

 ## Code

 The code should be run in the following order:

 Preprocessing:
-- preprocessing.Rmd: Removal of empty lines (without sign codings) from the original files, as well as removal of special characters and non-discrete strings.
-This outputs a file with cleaned codings.
+- preprocess_TeDDi.Rmd: preprocessing of the TeDDi sample lines with raw text.
+This outputs a predefined number of randomly sampled TeDDi raw text lines to data/TeDDi/final_sample.csv.
+- preprocess_SignBase.Rmd: preprocessing of sign sequences from www.signbase.org.
+The clean sequences are output to data/signBase/signBase_clean.csv.
+- preprocess_Cunei.Rmd: preprocessing of sign sequences from CDLI.
+This code needs to be run separately for each proto-cuneiform period.
+The clean sequences are output for example to data/CDLI/UrukV/signs_clean.csv.

 Randomization:
-- randomization.Rmd: Provides code for randomizing sign strings found on objects.
+- randomization.Rmd: Provides code for randomizing sign strings found on paleolithic objects.
+As discussed in the file, this does not apply to modern writing and proto-cuneiform writing.
+The randomized output is added to the original file with cleaned sign codings as a separate column, and then safed under data/signBase/signBase_randomized.csv.

 Estimation:
+- estimation_TeDDi.Rmd: Estimates quantitative features (entropy, entropy rate, TTR, repetition rate) for each sequence of characters in the TeDDi lines sample.
+The results are output to results/features/teddi_features.csv.
+- estimation_SignBase.Rmd: Estimates quantitative features (entropy, entropy rate, TTR, repetition rate) for each sequence of characters in the SignBase data.
+The results are output to results/features/signBase_features.csv.
-- estimations.Rmd: Estimates quantitative features (entropy, entropy rate, TTR, repetition rate) for each sequence of signs provided as output by the preprocessing and randomization files above.
-The output is a csv file with these feature values per sample of sign sequences (one in each row).
+- estimation_Cunei.Rmd: Estimates quantitative features (entropy, entropy rate, TTR, repetition rate) for each sequence of characters in the Proto-Cuneifrorm data from CDLI.
+The results are output to results/features/cuneiform_<period>_features.csv.
+- estimations_Comb.Rmd: This code combines the different data frame formats of the individual feature estimations (TeDDi, SignBase, CDLI) into one data frame with common column names for later processing.
+The combined file is output to results/features/features_combined.csv.

 References
 Bentz, C. (2023).
 The Zipfian Challenge: Learning the statistical fingerprint of natural languages.
 In: Proceedings of the 27th Conference on Computational Natural Language Learning (CoNLL 2023).